apache/echarts-doc/en/option/component/geo.md

 # geo(Object)

-Geographic coorinate system component.
+Geographic coordinate system component.

-Geographic coorinate system component is used to draw maps, which also supports [scatter series](~series-scatter), and [line series](~series-lines).
+Geographic coordinate system component is used to draw maps, which also supports [scatter series](~series-scatter), and [line series](~series-lines).

 From `3.1.10`, geo component also supports mouse events, whose parameters are: